"It's one thing to be revered as a hero, it's another to be a hero. And that, my friends, it where our journey

 At the beginning of the series, your character was a gangbanger fighting turf wars in your 'hood.
 By the second, Scarface, the third, a celebrity sell-out bank-robber.
 Then it got silly.
 Now it gets sillier: now, you are the President of the United States, donning enough super powers to put DC Comics to shame, fighting off an alien invasion.

 Likewise, gameplay mechanics have slowly shifted.
-The original game was dyed-in-the-wool Grand Theft Auto clone with a focus on gang warfare (including 4 different notoriety meters, instead of GTA's lone "stars" meter).
+The original game was a dyed-in-the-wool Grand Theft Auto clone with a focus on gang warfare (including 4 different notoriety meters, instead of GTA's lone "stars" meter).
 Over time the games have shifted slowly into the action RPG genre, with the fourth game even using RPG terminology like "Quests" and "XP," having a concrete level system and providing perks based on character level.
 The extra notoriety meters have also been removed, though in IVs case it might be because unlike other installments, there is only one opposing faction.